-Food blogging is very competitive, and with so much great content, pagespeed can make a difference in ranking.
+Food blogging is very competitive, and with so much great content that already exists out there, pagespeed can make a difference in ranking.

-This is because Google knows its users want content that isn't just relevant, but is also a pleasant experience to view.
+This is because Google knows its users want content that isn't just relevant, but is also a pleasant experience to visit.

 We've audited hundreds of sites and every problem we've seen can be solved by: